binpash/pash/pldi/osdi_reviews.md

 Significant Weaknesses
 ----------------------
-The complexity of annotating commands is under-evaluated.
-Since the usefulness of PaSh hinges on how straight-forward it is to incorporate commands for parallelization, a more thorough analysis, ideally quantitatively (complexity of annotations, person-time it took to develop annotations for Coreutils and POSIX), would be insightful.
+> The complexity of annotating commands is under-evaluated.
+Since the
+> usefulness of PaSh hinges on how straight-forward it is to incorporate
+> commands for parallelization, a more thorough analysis, ideally
+> quantitatively (complexity of annotations, person-time it took to
+> develop annotations for Coreutils and POSIX), would be insightful.

+kk: Can we give a concrete number of the time it took to do the study nikos?
+Also mention that this is a one-time effort.
+And the fact that we have done it means that noone needs to do it for POSIX + COreutils commands.

 Comments for author
 -------------------